deepshikha997/Leetcode-Metric/README.md

 - JavaScript

 ## Demo
-You can view the live demo of the project [here](https://.github.io/Leetcode-Metric/).
+You can view the live demo of the project [Click here]( https://deepshikha997.github.io/Leetcode-Metric/).